OSUsatoru/Cloud-Applicatoin-Development/BusinessApiSystem1/README.md

-# Assignment 1
+# Instruction

-**Assignment due at 11:59pm on Monday 4/18/2022**<br/>
-**Demo due by 11:59pm on Monday 5/2/2022**

-The goals of this assignment are to practice designing a RESTful API from an application description, to begin implementing endpoints for the API you designed, and to containerize your API using Docker.
-The assignment has a few different parts, which are outlined below.
+The goals are to practice designing a RESTful API from an application description, to begin implementing endpoints for the API you designed, and to containerize your API using Docker.

-## 0. Sign up for Campuswire

-This first part of this assignment is simple and doesn't involve coding.
-Just join our course on Campuswire using your ONID email address.
-I already sent an email invite to join our Campuswire course to your ONID email address.
-Alternatively, you can also find a link and invite code to join Campuswire on the homepage of our Canvas site for the course.
-If you have trouble connecting to our course on Campuswire, please catch up with me after lecture or drop into my office hours, and I’ll help you join.

-We'll be using Campuswire as our main communication platform for the course.
-Campuswire has both a StackOverflow-style Q&A forum, called the "class feed", as well as live chat rooms, so it should hopefully fulfill all of our course communication needs.
-For this reason, please use Campuswire exclusively for questions you have about the course.
-I (Hess) and the TAs will be on Campuswire, just like you and your fellow students, so you can feel confident about getting the answers you need there.

-I strongly encourage you to also spend time answering your fellow classmates’ questions on Campuswire.
-This will not only enable everyone to get help quickly, but it will also help you improve your understanding of the material, since teaching someone else is the best way to learn something.
-As an extra incentive to answer questions on Campuswire, extra credit will be awarded to the most active Campuswire participants at the end of the course (based on Campuswire’s reputation score).

 ## 1. Design a RESTful API for a Yelp-like application